Home

 Not all hacking is bad.
-It reveals security weaknesses or flaws in your computing setups.
-This Cheat Sheet provides you with quick references to tools and tips and alerts you to commonly hacked targets — information you need to make your security testing efforts easier.
+The security testing covered in this book reveals security weaknesses in your overall network environment.
+This Cheat Sheet provides you with quick references to tools, offers tips, and alerts you to commonly exploited targets — information you need to make your security testing easier.

 • Password cracking software, such as ophcrack and Proactive Password Auditor